w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide clear and consistent navigation options

-Ensure that navigation across pages within a website has consistent naming, styling and positioning.
+Ensure that navigation across pages within a website has consistent naming, styling, and positioning.
 Provide more than one method of website navigation, such as a site search or a site map.
-Help users understand where they are in a website or page by providing orientation cues, such as breadcrumbs or clear headings.
-Provide consistent naming and presentation of other navigation elements, such as modal window close buttons and form buttons.
+Help users understand where they are in a website or page by providing orientation cues, such as breadcrumbs and clear headings.

 {::nomarkdown}
 <%= learn_more %>